“How to write a blog post” – an age-old question that’s probably got you pacing around your home office like a caged lion, right?

 Instructional posts (tutorials, how-to’s)

-This is why Al Gore invented the Internet when he was a small boy.
+This is why Al Gore invented the Internet when he was a small boy (he writes sarcastically).

 To allow people to share information.
-To teach others.
-To learn how to do something.
+To let them teach others.
+To provide individuals the means to learn how to do something new.

 When someone reads a how-to or a tutorial, they’re not doing so by accident.
 There is something they want to learn, so they find a blog post promising to teach it to them.